plewis/plewis.github.io/phylogenetics/lab-ape.md

 The command name **gls** stands for generalized least squares.
 The **least squares** part means that it finds the regression line that minimizes the sum of squared residuals.
 The **generalized** part means that it allows you to specify a variance-covariance matrix to use for the residuals, which is important when we want to incorporate the phylogeny.
 Right now, however, the **generalized part is not being used** because we have not specified a variance-covariance matrix.

-The <tt>y ~ x</tt> part says to regress y on x.
+The `y ~ x` part says to regress y on x.
 That is, let the variable x be the independent variable and y the dependent variable in the regression.

 > :thinking: What is the estimate of the intercept?